arduinovc/oc-secureshare/README.md

 ## Setup

-1/ Upload project into your webserver
+1/ Upload project into your webserver.
-2/ Prepare your MySQL/MariaDB credentials (create a user / don't use DB root) 3/ Browse your website, it will redirect to the setup wizzard (setup.php)
+2/ Prepare your MySQL/MariaDB credentials (create a user / don't use DB root).
+3/ Browse your website, it will redirect to the setup wizzard (setup.php).

 Warning :
 If your hosting provider does not allow changing the document root,